The SRG/eROSITA all-sky survey: Cosmology constraints from cluster abundances in the western Galactic hemisphere: Galaxy cluster survey data

 We note that the detection of faint galaxies below the limiting luminosity $L>0.2$~$L_{*}$ is highly uncertain, and the measured richness artificially increases because of Eddington bias.
-To have reliable photometric redshift measurements with well-controlled biases and uncertainties, we apply a further flag of {\texttt{IN$\_$ZVLIM==True}} \citep[see][ for further details]{Kluge2024}.
-Additionally, we limit our redshift range to $0.1\,<\,z\,<\,0.8$, where the photometric redshifts are the most reliable \citep[see][for details]{Kluge2024}.
-As a final cut, we remove all the clusters with measured richness smaller than 3 to decrease the contamination as these would be cases with no optical cluster counterpart \citep[see][Section 3.2.3]{Kluge2024} as they would have a significantly larger chance of being contaminants and thus have likely the wrong photometric redshifts assigned.
-The usage of richness measurements below 20 has been shown to be problematic in cluster number counts experiments with optical selection only \citep{Abbott2020}.
-However in our case, richness is not used as a direct proxy for cosmology, rather, it is mostly used as a clean-up quantity that is very helpful in statistically discriminating between clusters and contaminations in our sample, see Section~\ref{sec:mixture}.
-Furthermore, richness for an ICM selected sample, such as our case, has been shown to be well behaved with small scatter \citep{Saro2015, Bleem2020, Grandis2021b, Giles2022}.
-The final cosmology subsample comprises 5,263 securely confirmed galaxy clusters in the 12,791~deg$^{2}$ LS DR10-South area.
+To obtain reliable photometric redshift measurements with well-controlled biases and uncertainties, we applied a further flag of {\texttt{IN$\_$ZVLIM==True}} \citep[see][ for further details]{Kluge2024}.
+Additionally, we limited our redshift range to $0.1\,<\,z\,<\,0.8$, where the photometric redshifts are the most reliable \citep[see][for details]{Kluge2024}.
+As a final cut, we removed all the clusters with measured richness smaller than 3 to decrease the contamination as these would be cases with no optical cluster counterpart \citep[see][Sect.
+3.2.3]{Kluge2024}.
+This is because they would have a significantly larger chance of being contaminants and, thus, be likely to have the wrong photometric redshifts assigned.
+The application of richness measurements below 20 has been shown to be problematic in cluster number counts experiments with optical selection only \citep{Abbott2020}.
+However in our case, richness is not used as a direct proxy for cosmology; rather, it is mostly used as a clean-up quantity that is very helpful in statistically discriminating between clusters and contaminations in our sample (see Sect.~\ref{sec:mixture}).
+Furthermore, richness for an ICM-selected sample (as in our case) is well behaved with small scatter \citep{Saro2015, Bleem2020, Grandis2021b, Giles2022}.
+The final cosmology subsample comprises 5,259 securely confirmed galaxy clusters in the 12,791~deg$^{2}$ LS DR10-South area.
 The projected spatial distribution of the clusters in this sample is shown in Fig.~\ref{fig:skydist}, overlaid on the exposure map of the \erass survey.
 The median redshift in the catalog is 0.29.
 The redshift and richness histograms of all confirmed clusters are presented in the leftmost panel of Fig.~\ref{fig:hist}.
 The mixture model, extensively described in Sect.~\ref{sec:mixture}, implies that the purity of this sample is at the level of 94\%, ideal for cosmological studies with cluster counts \citep[see][for further details]{Bulbul2024, Kluge2024}.

-\subsection{Selection of the X-ray Observable}
+\subsection{Selection of the X-ray observable}